 Venice also known as ‘La Serenissima’ to recall the glorious past of the city, over time never stopped fascinating visitors from all over the world.

-The list can be quite long, but we could start from its canals and the ‘calli’, narrow streets of the city, or the decadent beauty of its churches.
+The list is quite long, but we could start from its canals and the ‘calli’, narrow streets of the city, or the decadent beauty of its churches.

 The public piazzas (called ‘campi’ in Venetian dialect) bursting with life and the bridges you cross where you’ll spot gondolas are extremely charming.